RacheleAnderson/Inference_for_LSP/README.md

 ------
 The code is written in Matlab (R2017b).
 Optimization Toolbox and Curve Fitting toolbox are required for running the code.

-Run main_sim_study.m to reproduce the simulation study presented in the paper.
+Run main.m to reproduce the simulation study presented in the paper.

 The code is divided in sections: